bnb-chain/greenfield-common/README.md

 ### 3. Generate checksum and integrity hash
 Common library supports generating checksum and integrity hash. `GenerateChecksum` uses sha256 algorithm to compute hash.
-`GenerateIntegrityHash` is used to compute all checksum to get a integrity hash.
+`GenerateIntegrityHash` is used to compute all checksum to get an integrity hash.
 Function as follows:

 ```go
 // GenerateChecksum generates the checksum of one piece data